shengli666666/DedustNet/README.md

 Author Information:

-Zhiyong Tao, Shengli Zhang, Sen Lin (Corresponding author: Shengli Zhang  email@zhangshengli\_win@163.com)
+Zhiyong Tao, Shengli Zhang, and Sen Lin (Corresponding author: Shengli Zhang, email: email@zhangshengli\_win@163.com)

 >__Abstract:__ Dust has a significant impact on the environmental perception of automated agricultural machines, and dust removal methods using deep learning approaches still need to be further improved and refined.
 In this paper, a trainable end-to-end learning network (DedustNet) is specifically proposed to solve the real-world dust removal task.
-Specially, the frequency-dominated Swin Transformer-based block (DWT-Transformer Block) is proposed to address the limitation of the global receptive field and global information when facing complex dusty background.
+Specially, the frequency-dominated Swin Transformer-based block (DWT-Transformer Block) is proposed to address the limitations of the global receptive field and global information when facing complex dusty backgrounds.
 The Cross-level Information Fusion Module is presented to solve the loss of texture details and color brought by image enhancement algorithms to the processing results.
-DedustNet trades off the model complexity and the network's dust removal performance with 1.866M, both qualitative and quantitative results show that DedustNet outperforms state-of-the-art methods on reference and non-reference metrics.
+DedustNet trades off the model complexity and the network's dust removal performance with 1.866M.
+Both qualitative and quantitative results show that DedustNet outperforms state-of-the-art methods on reference and non-reference metrics.

 * [Network Architecture](https://github.com/shengli666666/DedustNet#network-architecture)
 * [Dependencies and Installation](https://github.com/shengli666666/DedustNet#Dependencies-and-Installation)